 Your age, filing status, and state.
 For tax projections and retirement timeline calculations.

 That is it.
 None of this requires a live connection to your bank.
 None of it requires sharing your credentials with a third party.
-And the resulting plan -- a budget that flows into savings goals that flow into a retirement projection -- is exactly the same whether the numbers were pulled automatically from your bank or entered by you in 20 minutes.
+The resulting plan, a budget that flows into savings goals that flow into a retirement projection, is exactly the same whether the numbers were pulled automatically from your bank or entered by you in 20 minutes.

 Why Manual Entry Is Actually Better for Planning

 There is an argument that automatic bank linking makes budgeting easier because you do not have to enter anything yourself.
 That is true for expense tracking.
-But for planning, manual entry has a real advantage: it forces you to engage with your numbers.
+For planning, manual entry has a real advantage: it forces you to engage with your numbers.

 When transactions are pulled in automatically, most people glance at the categories, maybe look at a pie chart, and move on.
 Studies on budgeting app engagement show that only about 14% of users interact with their budget tools on a daily basis.
 The passive nature of automatic tracking creates a passive relationship with your money.